THE VOLGA GERMANS IN PORTLAND

 Jacob Kanzler

-Jacob Kanzler was born in Franklin County, Nebraska, October 23, 1879, and is a son of Henry Michael and Mary Elizabeth (née Koch) Kanzler, who had emigrated from the Volga German colony of Kolb in 1878 and arrived in the United States on the steamship Wieland.
+Jacob Kanzler was born in Franklin County, Nebraska, on October 23, 1879.
+He is the son of Henry Michael Kanzler and Mary Elizabeth Koch, who emigrated from the Volga German colony of Kolb in 1878.
+They arrived in the United States on the steamship Wieland.
 The Kanzlers became residents of Kearney, Nebraska, where the father has been successfully engaged in the retail lumber business for over forty-five years.

 Picture

-Jacob attended the grammar and high schools in Kearney and in the year 1900 entered the University of Nebraska, where he took a general academic courses.
+Jacob attended the grammar and high schools in Kearney and, in 1900, entered the University of Nebraska, where he took general academic courses.

 Jacob Kanzler (front row, second from the right) at the Delta Upsilon Fraternity at the University of Nebraska in October 1902.
 Photograph courtesy of Jim Buskirk, grandson of Jacob Kanzler.